Craft-First/.github/README.md

 # .github

- ##This is a WIP directory.. mean to centralize templates utilised across all Craft-First Repositories
+## This is a WIP directory meant to centralize templates utilised across all Craft-First Repositories

 This is a repository for sharing the common workflow across all Craft-First Repositories.
 It is built according to the instructions provided here